rockdaboot/wget2/docs/wget2.md

   Type `bar` draws an ASCII progress bar graphics (a.k.a "thermometer" display) indicating the status of retrieval.

-  If the output is a TTY, `bar` is the default.
-Else, the progress bar will be switched off, except when using `--force-progress`.
+  The default is `bar`.

+  The progress bar is disabled when output is redirected to a logfile (`-o`).
+Use `--force-progress` to force the progress bar even with a logfile.

   The type 'dot' is currently not supported, but won't trigger an error to not break wget command lines.